 Oxidation can also be accomplished by diffusing ozone (O3) gas through the irrigation water; for best results, water pH must be lowered to 4.0-4.5.
 This process is usually only used by technically-savvy growers and is more expensive than even heat pasteurization.

-As growers are looking for more sustainable and environmentally friendly ways to treat irrigation water from basins, oxidation using nanobubble generators is a chemical-free and natural alternative that is extremely effective in improving the quality of water.
+As growers are looking for more sustainable and environmentally friendly ways to treat irrigation water from basins, enhancing oxidation using nanobubble generators is a chemical-free and natural alternative that is extremely effective in improving the quality of water.

-Today Moleaer nanobubble generators are installed in more than 500 irrigation sites around the world, treating over 200 million gallons of irrigation water each day.
+As of this publication, Moleaer nanobubble generators are installed in more than 500 irrigation sites around the world, treating over 200 million gallons of irrigation water each day.
 ROI is swift, with 40% of Moleaer horticulture clients reaching ROI within 12 months.

 Nanobubbles create conditions that make it harder for algae to thrive when injected with oxygen gas.
 They increase water’s DO level and oxidation-reduction potential (ORP, a measure of water’s oxidizing capacity to break down contaminants).
 Higher DO also promotes the growth of beneficial microbes such as mycorrhizae and suppresses oxygen-averse pathogens such as Pythium.